Profile updated 31/05/23

 Fun, friendly, but always fully professional, I aim to help visitors to the Heart of England Region get the most out of their visit.

 Based in Coventry I have been pleased to welcome visitors to our city and offer public bookable walking tours of the city as well as bespoke individual and group tours throughout the region.

-As well as city tours I also offer countryside walks in the region.
+As well as city tours, I am a qualified Lowland Walk Leader and offer countryside walks in the region.